malliwi88/p2p-distributed-file-system/README.md

 - Distributed readAll function
 - Write by offset
 - Read by offset

-#### Functions to implement (For now):
+- Seperate working peers
+- Central Server to share IPs
+- Fault tolerance
 - Load balancing

-- Fault tolerance
-- Multiple copies of the same block on different IPs
+#### Issues to solve (For now):
+- nano and vim not working